-The 1-M/E Main panel Ethernet port connects to the Kalypso network switch.
+The 1-M/E Main panel Ethernet port connects to the Kalypso network switch in the Video Processor frame.
 Use a standard, straight-through Cat 5 or better cable.

 CAUTION Be sure the IP addresses of the 1-M/E panel do not conflict with your existing Kalypso system network addresses before you connect the panel to the network and power up the unit.